selfup/pryman/README.md

 # pryman
-Ways to snapshot a pry session.
-Can only save 100 lines at a time.
+Ways to save a snapshot of a pry session.

 # How it works